tmwly/words/SpicyAuberginePasta.md

 Voila!
 Should be nice!

-For an extra bit of good, mix in a little bit of the pasta water into the sauce - this helps it stick to the pasta better and adds some nice salt (assuming you have salted your pasta water which you should be doing)
+For an extra bit of good, mix in a little bit of the pasta water into the sauce - this helps it stick to the pasta better and adds some nice salt (assuming you have heavily salted your pasta water which you **should** be doing)